 Masters Research project phase-II is a continuation of project phase-I started in the third semester.
 Before the end of the fourth semester, there will be two reviews, one at middle of the fourth semester and other towards the end.
 In the first review, progress of the project work done is to be assessed.
 In the second review, the complete assessment (quality, quantum and authenticity) of the thesis is to be evaluated.
 Both the reviews should be conducted by guide and Evaluation committee.
 This would be a pre-qualifying exercise for the students for getting approval for the submission of the thesis.
-At least one technical paper is to be submitted along with the thesis.
+At least one technical paper is to be prepared for possible publication in journal or conferences.
+The technical paper is to be submitted along with the thesis.
 The final evaluation of the project will be external evaluation.